makersacademy/acebook-node-template/betta_user_stories.md

   When I am on homepage I want to be able click login,
   So that I can be taken to the login page,
   And be able to enter my account details,
-  So that I can be taken to my homepage with my initials displayed.
+  So that I can be taken to my homepage with my emoji displayed.

 **Feature:** Logout
 - As a user,